flightcontrolhq/superjson/README.md

 ### parse

-Parses and then deserializes your the JSON string of `stringify`.
+Parses and then deserializes the JSON string returned by `stringify`.

 #### Examples